lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 write.csv(resSig, file = "de_results/sig_de_genes.csv")
 ```

-Now that we have obtained the results of the differential expression analysis, it's time to visualize the data to gain a deeper understanding of the biological processes that are affected by the experimental conditions.
+Now that we have obtained the results of the differential expression analysis, it's time to visualise the data to gain a deeper understanding of the biological processes that are affected by the experimental conditions.
 Visualization is a crucial step in RNA-seq analysis, as it allows us to identify patterns and trends in the data that may not be immediately apparent from the numerical results.
-In the following sections, we will explore different types of plots that are commonly used to visualize the results of RNA-seq analysis, including:
+In the following sections, we will explore different types of plots that are commonly used to visualise the results of RNA-seq analysis, including:

-- **MA plot**: it is a type of scatter plot that is commonly used to visualize the results of differential expression analysis for all the samples.
-The plot displays the log2 fold change on the y-axis and the mean of the normalized counts on the x-axis.
-This allows for the visualization of the relationship between the magnitude of the fold change and the mean expression level of the genes.
-Genes that are highly differentially expressed will appear farthest from the horizontal axis, while genes with low expression levels will appear closer to the axis.
-MA plots are useful for identifying genes that are both highly expressed and highly differentially expressed between two conditions.
+- **MA plot**: it is a type of scatter plot that is commonly used to visualise the results of differential expression analysis for all the samples.
+The plot displays the log2 fold change on the y-axis and the mean of the normalised counts on the x-axis.
+This allows the visualisation of the relationship between the magnitude of the fold change and the mean expression level of the genes.
+Genes that are highly differentially expressed will appear farthest from the horizontal line, while genes with low expression levels will appear closer to the line.
+The MA plot is useful for identifying genes that are both highly expressed and highly differentially expressed between two conditions.

 ```r
 #### MA plot ####